• Art magazine

 Sensitive materials such as ceramics or glass

-Sensitive materials such as ceramic or glass need special treatment to be protected from frost and cold.
+Sensitive materials such as ceramics or glass require special treatment to protect them from frost and cold.

 Outdoor sculptures made from these materials are often very delicate and can easily break or be damaged if not properly prepared.